 Type 3: SSD Secure Erase Tools

-If an SSD contains sensitive information and needs to be disposed of or reused, it is sensible to erase the data on it first.The problem is that many HDD software tools that delete data by overwriting a drive multiple times cannot access all the storage areas on an SSD, such as blocks that have been marked as bad, or overprovisioning and wear-leveling blocks.
+If an SSD contains sensitive information and needs to be disposed of or reused, it is sensible to erase the data on it first.The problem is that many HDD software tools that delete data by overwriting a drive multiple times cannot access all the storage areas on an SSD.
+These areas include blocks that have been marked as bad, or overprovisioning and wear-leveling blocks.

 SSD secure erase tools provide access to a hardware-based Secure Erase routine during which the SSD’s controller ensures that all the storage, including the areas not normally directly accessible, can be wiped clean.

 Many data storage professionals have their favorite SSD Performance tools, which they have used over years.
-To be sure, an SSD health check – a true look at your SSD status – can save major headaches.
-Below are a list of some of these best SSD health check tools.
+An SSD health check – a true look at your SSD’s status – can save major headaches.
+Below is a list of some of these best SSD health check tools.

 This tool works with many Samsung SSDs, including the 980 Pro, 970 Pro, 970 Evo Plus, 870 EVO, and 870 QVO.
 It offers:

 - Drive health and Total Bytes Written count

 - Access to a “rapid mode,” which offers a speed boost through intelligent DRAM caching of data for read acceleration and write optimization

 - Overprovisioning control

 This software for Intel SSDs and Intel Optane Memory devices has two interfaces: a GUI for owners and customers to manage their SSD and a Command Line Interface (CLI) for professionals and system administrators to update and configure the drive.
 Intel Memory and Storage Tool offers:

 - Estimated drive life remaining